tom6931/PSSS/README.md

 There are a few steps here.
 First, you need to download the contigs to your instance and make a BLAST database out of them.
 Second, you upload that database to a cloud bucket.
 Next, you can run ElasticBLAST using the pre-formatted FASTA for the SRA accession matching the contigs.

-The examples below use the ETNvirmetaSPAdes_5 and the corresponding SRA accession.
+The examples below use the ETNvirmetaSPAdes_5 contigs and the corresponding SRA accession.
 You will need to substitute the contigs and SRA accession you want to align as well as the path to your own S3 bucket.

 To download the contigs, make a BLAST database, and upload them to a cloud bucket, you should run these steps: